 Our Fragility Fracture Program provides a novel approach to medical care and education for patients and their families.
 Features include:

-- A specialized team approach that includes fellowship-trained orthopedic surgeons, emergency medicine physicians, endocrinologists, physician assistants, nurses, physical therapists, occupational therapists and nutritionists
+- A specialized team approach that includes fellowship-trained orthopedic surgeons, emergency medicine physicians, endocrinologists, physician assistants, nurses, nurse practitioners, physical therapists, occupational therapists and nutritionists

 - Improved pain management strategies that reduce medical complications while enhancing patient comfort